lsafina/lsafina.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PostDoc researcher in Computer Science at INRIA Lille - Nord Europe, [Spirals](https://team.inria.fr/spirals/) team.
+I am a Research Engineer in Computer Science at INRIA Lille - Nord Europe [RMoD](https://rmod.gitlabpages.inria.fr/website/) team.
+Previously, I was a PostDoc / Research Engineer in [Spirals](https://team.inria.fr/spirals/) team.

-Previously, I was a Ph.D. student at the University of Southern Denmark ([Concurrency and Logic](https://acp.sdu.dk) group) and Innopolis University, Russia.
+I did my Ph.D. at the University of Southern Denmark ([Concurrency and Logic](https://acp.sdu.dk) group) and Innopolis University, Russia.

 I am a member of the [Microservices Community](https://www.microservices.community) ethics group;

-I like programming languages, choreographic programming, microservices, and static analysis.
+I like programming languages, software architecture, and program analysis.

 You can find my actual [CV](/assets/pdf/cv.pdf) here.

 Feel free to contact me by [email](mailto:larisa.safina@inria.fr).